YashavikaSingh/rl_sequence_modeling_blog/index.md

 - Encourages the agent to run forward efficiently
 - Typical episode returns range from ~0 to ~6000+ depending on policy quality

-### Why HalfCheetah?

-HalfCheetah is widely used in offline RL research because:
-1. **Well-understood benchmark**: Established baseline with known performance metrics
-2. **Continuous control**: Tests ability to handle continuous state and action spaces
-3. **Dense rewards**: Provides learning signal throughout the episode
-4. **Moderate complexity**: Not too simple (like CartPole) but not too complex (like humanoid), making it ideal for method development
-5. **Standardized evaluation**: Part of D4RL, ensuring fair comparisons across papers

 ---

 ### HuggingFace Model Cards